Business Management, Early Childhood, Elementary Teacher

-The Front Office Administrator is the face of the school, responsible for first impression and sets the stage for a friendly, welcoming and safe school environment.
+The Front Office Administrator is the face of the school, responsible for the first impression and sets the stage for a friendly, welcoming and safe school environment.
 Responsible for handling front office reception and administrative duties including; greeting students, families, faculty and visitors, answering phones, handling school inquiries/communication and sorting/distributing mail.
 Coordination and management of calendars as needed to support Executive and Education faculty.
 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.

 Greet students, parents, faculty and visitors warmly and make sure they are comfortable.